AndroidModLoader/JPatch/README.md

  - Streaming memory is buffed now
  - re3: Correct clouds rotating speed
  - re3: Free the space for an object by deleting temporary objects from pool if not enough space
+ - FixRadar: Radar outline is not forced to be in pure black color

 **Since v1.8.1**
  - SilentPatch: Impound garages